-Figure 2.1 What it takes to start a business in Azerbaijan Paid-in minimum capital (% of income per capita): 0.0 regional average ranking provide other useful information for assessing how easy it is for an entrepreneur in Azerbaijan to start a business.
+Globally, Azerbaijan stands at 18 in the ranking of 185 economies on the ease of starting a business (figure 2.2).
+The rankings for comparator economies and the regional average ranking provide other useful information for assessing how easy it is for an entrepreneur in Azerbaijan to start a business.